-3D Printed Buttons, Studio Famke Roefs.
+3D Printed Buttons from Studio Famke Roefs are examples of 3D printing.
 Images courtesy of Gestalten

 Printing Things, a new book on 3D printing, looks at the endless possibilities of 3D printing.
 Printing Things is an inspirational and understandable exploration of the creative potential of 3D printing.
 The book not only introduces outstanding projects, key experts, and the newest technologies, but it also delves into the complex topics that these paradigm-shifting technologies bring up, such as how to handle copyrights and seamless manufacturing.

 Designers, trend scouts, scientists, and companies all agree—the golden age of 3D printing has now begun.
 In all likelihood, this development represents the largest technical upheaval in manufacturing since the invention of the lathe.